90% Industrial and software companies

 More information on undergraduate education is available here programs

 Technical communication offers a relatively high degree of employment security.
 Thanks to increasing mechanization and innovative capabilities of the 21st century, a fast-growing number of products require information for use.
-The demand for technical communicators, who create such information for use, has therefore increased.
+The demand for technical writers, who create such information for use, has therefore increased.
 Many companies have already identified this need and are expanding their workplaces accordingly.
 This results in relatively secure employment relationships for graduates.
 The job scenario seems especially promising for university graduates with an undergraduate education in technical communication because a rising number of senior managers value the skill sets that come with such a degree.

 Point job > prospects explains that success need not always relate to a career in the conventional sense of the term since there are other attractive development opportunities as well.